Lessons Learned From The Miracles of Elisha: A Series

 Gehazi ran after Naaman and lied, claiming to Naaman that Elisha had changed his mind.
 He collected the equivalent of $3840 and two outfits and went home and hid them.
 But that great prophet “saw” what Gehazi did and “bestowed” Elisha’s 14th miracle upon Gehazi.
 The Leprosy of Naaman jumped upon Gehazi.
 (You see, not all miracles are positive and to be desired).
 In the 27th verse of the fifth chapter, we learn that not only did Gehazi get this awful disease, but it was also passed to his seed.
 In addition, he lost his job for lying and, of course, his good standing in the community.
 (This explains why some feel that Gehazi’s sitting with King Jehoram when the Shunammite arrived asking to reclaim her land must have happened before he received the curse of Leprosy.
 It is unlikely that he would have been able to be in the presence of the King if cursed with this horrible condition.)

 So, there we have it.
 Five of Elisha’s miracles which were all fulfilled during Gehazi’s lifetime and in his presence.
-Gehazi was directly involved in at least these five great miracles, and probably others, yet he allowed the devil to overtake him and cause him to be destroyed.
+Gehazi was directly involved in at least these five great miracles, yet he allowed the devil to overtake him and cause him to be destroyed.

 Let’s look at some of the lessons that can be learned from this story related to Gehazi’s life.